The Best Way to Migrate a WordPress Website

 This will download a copy of your site’s database in .sql format.

 Step 5: Create a New SQL Database and Import the Contents of Your Old One

-Next, you have to create a new database on the web host you’re moving to.
+Next, you must create a new database on the web host you’re moving to.
 Then you’ll import the file from your old database, which will override the contents of the new one.

 If your new WordPress host also uses cPanel, here’s what you’ll need to do:

 - Go to the Databases section in cPanel, and choose the MySQL Databases option.